UNITED STATES

 SurgePays, Inc. (“SurgePays,” “SP,” “we,” “our” or “the Company”), and its operating subsidiaries, is a technology-driven company building a next generation supply chain software platform that can offer wholesale goods and services more cost efficiently than traditional and existing wholesale distribution models.

-The parent (SurgePays, Inc.) and subsidiaries are organized as follows:
+The Company and its subsidiaries are organized as follows:

 8 |